andreaskring/bitmagasinet-gui/README.md

 * (Run the tests with `$ mvn clean test`)
 * Build the project with `$ mvn clean package`

-This will build an executable jar containing all necessary dependencies in the `target/` folder.
-The program can be run by just double-clicking the jar file.
+This will build an executable jar and a library folder containing all necessary dependencies in the `target/` folder.
+The program can be run by just double-clicking the jar file or by running the command `$ java -jar target/bitmagasin-gui.jar` (doing it the latter way will enable you to see the Java log in the terminal).

 ## Contact
 [Andreas Kring](https://github.com/andreaskring)@[Magenta Aps](http://www.magenta.dk)